The-Monitoring-Shop/c10e-u8y-command-and-control/SSH.md

 Initially, you will need to configure your machine to access GCP via the GCloud CLI package - see `GCloud | CLI` section in [SETUP](SETUP.md).

+## Connecting

 You can then SSH to the VM instance;

-- `gcloud compute ssh university --tunnel-through-iap`
+`gcloud compute ssh university --tunnel-through-iap`

-NB: Daily, you will need to re-authenticate to gcloud.
+NB: Daily, you will need to re-login to gcloud.

-> You do not need to re-init each day, just re-login;

-- `gcloud auth login`
+`gcloud auth login`

+## Initial user config

-> At this point, after your initial login, run the `/opt/shared_config/setupUser.sh` script to setup your user account on the VM.
+After your initial login, run the `/opt/shared_config/setupUser.sh` script to setup your user account on the VM.

+## Locations

+Under `/opt` the following locations exist;

+- `containerd` is a system location and should not be touched

+- `git` is where the c10e u8y Git repositories are stored locally

+- `google-cloud-sdk` is where the GCloud CLI binaries are stored

+- `shared_config` is where any shared config for initial setup is stored

+## Other commands

 The below section(s) are covered via the `/opt/shared_config/setupUser.sh` script on the GCP VM, and provided here for completness.